Mentos: Flavors

-In the UK, Mentos Gum is also available in stick packs (peppermint, spearmint, pure white, air action (menthol) and fruit), Bottles (spearmint, peppermint and red fruit - which retails for approximately £0.99), as well as flip top boxes.
+In the UK, Mentos Gum is also available in stick packs (peppermint, spearmint, pure white, air action (menthol), and fruit), Bottles (spearmint, peppermint, and red fruit, which retail for approximately £0.99), and flip-top boxes.
 Flavors include peppermint or spearmint with green tea extract, and a pure white with white tea extract.
-Sugar free versions are available, but these are rarer to find, usually only found in large supermarkets.
+Sugar-free versions are available but are rarer to find, usually only in supermarkets.
 Mentos gum holds a 4% market share of the UK gum market.
 A new Mentos 3 was launched in January 2011, in two flavors - mint and Strawberry/Apple/Raspberry, which are similar to Wrigleys' 5 in packaging.
 A new blackberry/kiwi/strawberry version was released into the UK market in January 2012.

-In Greece, Mentos are very popular, and are available in the following flavors:
+In Greece, Mentos are very popular and are available in the following flavors: